3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Introduction

 \section{Introduction}

-3D Object Detection~(3DOD)~\citep{qi2017pointnet, votenet} is a fundamental task in computer vision, providing foundations for wide realistic application scenarios such as autonomous driving, robotics, and industrial production, as accurate localization and classification of objects in 3D space are critical for these applications.
-Most existing 3DOD methods~\citep{rukhovich2022imvoxelnet, rukhovich2022fcaf3d} explored using non-view-synthesis representations, including point clouds, RGBD, and multi-view images, to perform 3D object detection.~However, these approaches mainly focus on the perception perspective and lack the capability for novel view synthesis.
+Indoor 3D Object Detection~(3DOD)~\cite{qi2017pointnet, votenet,nerfdetpp,xu2023nerf} is a fundamental task in computer vision, providing foundations for wide realistic application scenarios such as robotics and augmented reality, as accurate localization and classification of objects in 3D space are critical for these applications.
+Most existing indoor 3DOD methods~\cite{rukhovich2022imvoxelnet, rukhovich2022fcaf3d,cao2023coda,cao2024collaborative,cao2026vggtdet} explored using non-view-synthesis representations, including point clouds and multi-view images, to perform 3D object detection.~However, these approaches mainly focus on the perception perspective and lack the capability for novel view synthesis.

-Neural Radiance Fields (NeRF)~\citep{mildenhall2021nerf} provide an effective manner for novel view synthesis and have been adapted for 3D Object Detection (3DOD) through view-synthesis representations~\citep{xu2023nerf, nerfrpn}.
-However, as a view-synthesis representation for 3D object detection, NeRF has inherent limitations: 1) Its implicit nature restricts its representational capacity for 3DOD, and 2) it suffers from slow rendering speeds.
-Recently, 3D Gaussian Splatting (3DGS)~\citep{kerbl3Dgaussians} has emerged as an explicit 3D representation that offers faster rendering, effectively addressing these limitations.
-Inspired by these strengths, our work is \emph{the first} to introduce 3DGS into 3DOD.
-In this exploration, we identify two primary challenges: (i) Ambiguous spatial distribution of Gaussian blobs -- 3DGS primarily relies on 2D pixel-level supervision, resulting in unclear 3D spatial distribution of Gaussian blobs and insufficient differentiation between objects and background, which hinders effective 3DOD; (ii) Excessive background blobs -- 2D images often contain numerous background pixels, leading to densely populated 3DGS with many noisy Gaussian blobs representing the background, negatively impacting the detection of foreground 3D objects.
+Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} provide an effective manner for novel view synthesis and have been adapted for indoor 3D Object Detection (3DOD) through view-synthesis representations~\cite{xu2023nerf, nerfdetpp}.
+However, as a view-synthesis representation for indoor 3DOD, NeRF has an inherent key limitation: Its implicit nature restricts its representational capacity for indoor 3DOD.
+Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} has emerged as an explicit 3D representation that effectively addresses the limitation.
+Inspired by these strengths, our work is \emph{the first} to introduce 3DGS into indoor 3DOD.
+In this exploration, we identify two primary challenges: (i) Ambiguous spatial distribution of Gaussian blobs -- 3DGS primarily relies on 2D pixel-level supervision, resulting in unclear 3D spatial distribution of Gaussian blobs and insufficient differentiation between objects and background, which hinders effective indoor 3DOD; (ii) Excessive background blobs -- 2D images typically contain numerous background pixels, leading to densely populated 3DGS with many noisy Gaussian blobs representing the background, hindering the detection of foreground 3D objects.